Proven-Paradox/shaper-system/Handbook.md

 Cost: 3 HP
 Damage: x1
 Effect: If this Attack scores a [Solid Hit](#solid-hit) and the target is not otherwise restrained, you move them one Zone.
-Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 HP to increase its damage multiplier by 1.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 HP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A strike so powerful that it propels opponents in a direction you choose.
 This could be a body slam, a shield bash, beating your target with wind from your wings, and similar attacks.

 #### Brace